unifiedly-io/dbt-artifact-uploader/README.md

 ## Other features

-In addition to making API calls this package also provides a mechanism to upload json artifacts into snowflake for use with Unifiedly Snowflake app.
+In addition to making API calls this package also provides a mechanism to upload json artifacts into snowflake for querying and use with Unifiedly Snowflake app.

 Prior to using this package ensure there is a source configured as below within your dbt project, this will tell dbt where Unifiedly expects your artifacts to be stored:
 ```